arilotter/Roomie/README.md

 }
 ```

+and a Google Service Account with the speech recognition API enabled.
+Move the JSON private key file to `./google-credentials.json`

 Then speak `panda` to your computer, followed by a command like "How old is Obama"

 You can alternatively use `node index.js how old is Obama`, but you'll receive an audio response